 Omnitrition Ingredients – What is in Omnitrition?

+One meta-analysis in the British Journal of Clinical Pharmacologyfocused on assessing the scientific validity of the therapeutic use of human chorionic gonadotropin (hCG) in treating overweight users.
 It concludes that there is no such scientific evidence of hCG effectiveness as an adjunct treatment method for obesity.

 Additionally, the study did not validate its purported effectiveness in stimulating weight loss through fat redistribution nor in reducing feelings of hunger.